MZandtheRaspberryPi/holiday_project_2023/README.md

 # holiday_project_2023

-I designed a custom circuit and printer circuit board using a 555 timer and a 4017 decade counter to be my christmas cards for 2023.
+I designed a custom circuit and printed circuit board using a 555 timer and a 4017 decade counter to be my christmas cards for 2023.
 ![pcb_render](render_pcb_snowflakev62.png)
 ![pcb_gif](holiday_proj_2023.gif)